 Our van also came with overhead LED lights as well as dimmable rope LED lights mounted to the underside of the storage rails on both sides of the van.
 I decided to add some LED indoor/outdoor globe string lights to the back door to make it more cozy in the evenings without having to have the super bright overhead lights on.
 We also picked up a second strand of lights that we can hang from our side door or awning in the evenings for a softer feel without attracting a ton of bugs.

 Speaking of bugs, I can’t forget to mention the cute citronella candle we found.
 I couldn’t find our exact candle on the web but I love this cute mason jar one!
 Candles always warm up a space and this one is extra functional.
 It is also small enough to fit in our overhead rail storage when we are traveling so it doesn’t slide off of the countertop and break.

-In the kitchen area, we added this Home Intuition 3-Tier Fruit Basket, which is till one of my favorite pieces.
+In the kitchen area, we added this Home Intuition 3-Tier Fruit Basket, which is till one of my favorite van life accessories.
 I’ve seen a lot of other van lifers out there with the under cabinet fruit/veggie hammock, but I really liked the look of this basket and having three separate compartments lets us store more than just fruits and veggies in there.
 We have it secured on the top and through the bottom so it doesn’t fly around when we drive.